Criminal Matters in Municipal Court

 Driving While Intoxicated

 A driving while intoxicated (DWI) offense can have grave impact on one's life, specifically by revoking their right to drive anywhere from three (3) months to ten (10) years.
 New Jersey is extremely tough on prosecuting drunk driving offenses.
 Many DWIs carry a jail time exposure.
-Loss of one's driver's license can impact their ability to work and perform familial responsibilities.
+Loss of one's driver's license can impact your ability to work and perform familial responsibilities.
 It also increases the cost of auto insurance and includes yearly surcharges from the DMV.
 On December 1, 2019, New Jersey amended its DWI laws, now permitting the installation of an interlocutory device and no license suspension in certain situations.